lethalbit/Panko/CONTRIBUTING.md

 $ CC=clang CXX=clang++ meson setup --buildtype debugoptimized -Db_sanitize=address,undefined build-fuzzing
 ```

-The `enable_fuzzing` option is set by default, and so meson will handle all the setup for you.
+The `fuzzing_tests` option is set by default, and so meson will handle all the setup for you.

 Some changes occur in this configuration, `b_lundef` is set to `false` as that breaks clang linking the sanitizers, and also the `b_sanitize` option is modified to include linking to the `fuzzer` sanitizer.